School of Anesthesia

 - Neonatal ICU

 - PACU (Post Anesthesia Care Unit) is acceptable if obtained in a unit where open heart, cardiothoracic, cardiovascular, or neuro patients recover before admission to a SICU

 - Emergency Department if obtained in a large trauma center

-A minimum 3.0 on the last 60 units of undergraduate nursing studies, and on all undergraduate math and science courses.
+A minimum 3.0 on the last 60 units of undergraduate nursing studies, and science courses.

 Minimum GRE scores: